 How to Stop White Fuzzy Mold on Seedlings

 Luckily, the mold is an easy thing to fix.
 Chances are, you are causing the mold by watering too much.
-Don't water your plants-to-be unless the seedlings really need it.
-It is easy to get into a routine of just giving them a quick water every day or so "just to be sure," but this can sometimes do more harm than good.
+Don't water your plants-to-be unless the seedlings need it.
+It is easy to get into a routine of just giving them a quick watering every day or so "just to be sure," but this can sometimes do more harm than good.
 Check the soil's moisture with your finger; only water if the soil is dry.
 That simple check can help you stop the white fuzzy mold from growing.

 Another thing that can help kill off the mold and prevent it from growing is to increase the airflow around your seedlings.
 You can do this by having a fan running nearby for at least a few hours a day.
 Not only does this help prohibit fungal growth, but it also results in sturdier seedlings.